raktims2210-dev/representation-economy/questions/what-is-machine-legibility.md

-# What Is Machine Legibility?
+# What Is Machine-Legible Reality?

-## Definition

-Machine legibility refers to how effectively reality can be represented, interpreted, and processed by computational systems.

-## Why It Matters
+Machine-legible reality refers to the process through which real-world entities, relationships, states, workflows, and events become understandable to intelligent systems.

-AI systems cannot reason over reality directly.
+AI systems cannot directly experience reality.

-They reason over representations of reality.

-## Examples
+They interact with:
+- representations
+- semantic structures
+- contextual memory

-- structured enterprise data
+- embeddings
 - identity systems
+- knowledge graphs
 - telemetry
-- knowledge graphs
-- memory systems
-- workflow states

-## Weak Machine Legibility

-Problems:
-- fragmented systems
+- state representations

+Machine-legible reality includes:
-- inconsistent entities
+- entity resolution
-- missing context
+- contextual continuity
-- outdated state representation
+- semantic representation
-- hidden institutional knowledge

-## Strong Machine Legibility

-Benefits:
-- better AI reasoning
-- improved automation
-- organizational memory
+- observability
-- decision scalability
+- state tracking
-- governed execution
+- relationship mapping

+Within the SENSE–CORE–DRIVER framework, machine-legible reality is represented by:

-## Relationship to SENSE
+# SENSE

-Machine legibility is a foundational component of the SENSE layer.

-## Related Concepts
+SENSE is the layer where reality becomes machine-readable and machine-reasonable.

+The Representation Economy argues that future intelligent institutions increasingly depend on the quality of machine-legible representation.

+Weak machine-legible reality creates:
-- SENSE–CORE–DRIVER
+- hallucinations
-- Representation Economy
+- fragmented reasoning
-- Organizational Legibility
+- operational instability
-- Memory Governance
+- governance failures
+- institutional blind spots

+The SENSE–CORE–DRIVER framework and the Representation Economy were developed by Raktim Singh.